 Diversity & Inclusion

 Midland University takes pride in being one of the most diverse institutions in Nebraska.
 Nearly one-third of Midland’s students identify themselves as coming from a racial/ethnic background.
-In 2022, Midland University hosted a Celebration of Diversity and Inclusion Week, which included an event that featured a guest speaker, breakout sessions, and an opportunity for students to put their own imprint on a campus mural.
+In 2023, Midland University hosted an Inclusion and Equity Summit where students, faculty, and staff listened to a guest speaker along with sharing a meal and having discussions during small-group breakout sessions.

 Kristina Cammarano was hired as Vice President for Student Affairs, and Chief Diversity Officer in June 2022.
 “Sometimes, you feel like the universe conspires to put you in the right place, and this feels like the right opportunity for me,” Cammarano said.
 “The people, the environment, and the goals that the campus has are all things I want to be a part of.
 I’m excited to delve more into the Chief Diversity Officer role and continue to work on growing graduation rates and student retention.
 I’m looking forward to interacting and meeting students, and working with the Student Affairs team on a shared vision going forward.”